sshubham-prog/Udacity-Data-Science-Capstone-Project/README.md

 - joblib

 ### Project Motivation
-It is the Starbuck's Capstone Challenge of the Data Scientist Nanodegree in Udacity.
+This post serves as final submission to the Udacity Data Science Nano Degree Program with the dataset which mimicks Starbucks rewards mobile app.
 We get the dataset from the program that creates the data simulates how people make purchasing decisions and how those decisions are influenced by promotional offers.
-We want to make a recommendation engine that recommends Starbucks which offer should be sent to a particular customer.The goal of this project is to build a model that predicts how will the customer respond will to an offer.
+The objective is to build a machine learning model that recommends Starbucks which offer should be sent to a particular customer based on their probability of conversion.

 ### Dataset Used
 The data is contained in three files: